 Thursday March 30th 2017 - Abdon Wildlife Group meeting, 7.30pm Abdon Village Hall.
 This will be the last indoor meeting before we resume our outdoor programme and so we'll look at some of the more interesting species we encountered last year and a few of the early finds so far this year.
 Hope to see you there.

 Undoubted stars of the show were the ring ousels seen by Iain and the Small Eggar moth caterpillar found by Penny.
 Small Eggar is a nationally scarce moth species with very few Shropshire records.
 My personal stars of the show were the glow worms that Don and Jo Brooks very kindly invited me to see in the summer.
 Perhaps in the summer of 2017 we could do a more coordinated glow worm survey?
 I also really enjoyed our trip to Clee Liberty Common in October to look for fungi and seeing the Scarlet Caterpillar Fungus.
 My biggest disappointment was still not having seen a Tree Sparrow yet (though a couple of people did) and that no reptiles were recorded.
 I suspect there must be common lizards up on the hill in sheltered spots, and the odd grass snake in the more low-lying areas of the 9 tetrads.
 It would be great to record these in 2017.
 The lower plant list was made up of a report carried out by a national expert (Des Callaghan) who surveyed Brown Clee in early 2014.
 Given how recent that survey was (and the important things he found there) it seemed churlish not to include it.

 A very big thank you to everyone who took part in the survey!
 It would be great to keep it going in 2017.
 Having set up the iRecord account I will show those interested how to use it at the next meeting, which will mean you will be able to add your own records as you record them either from your own computer or via the app from a smartphone, it really is very easy to use and we can all share one account.

 November 2016 - How you can add your sightings of hedgehogs to an important national survey currently being carried out by the Mammal Society.
 An easy survey to do - they even want to hear from you, if you've seen no hedgehogs: When did you last see a hedgehog?
 The Mammal Society's Annual Hedgehog-watch

 October 2016 - Thanks to those people who came to the September meeting recently.
 We talked about the future of the Group and have a programme of events now going forward until the end of the year, with plans for the New Year too.
 The first of these events is for the October meeting, now an outdoor event, to be held on Sunday 23rd October from 10.30 am to 1.00 pm or so (or shorter if it is cold, wet, foggy, or miserable).
 Please bring appropriate clothing, and footwear, and a snack if you fancy.
 The route is 2km in length, but with looking for things we anticipate 2 - 2.5 hours.
 The idea is to look for fungi, leaf mines, and galls, plus any other late wildlife.
 Thanks very much to Karl for finding a route for us.
 We will be starting at the Heatham Gate entrance to Clee Liberty Common (map ref SO573850) and returning to the same point at the end.

 If you have wildlife sightings from the 9 tetrad project we've been running I'd really like to receive them in the next few weeks if possible.
 I'd like if possible to compile our final list and present something about it in January.
 Miles came up with a great potential project concerning monitoring curlew and possibly lapwing that looks very exciting and incredibly worthwhile, so we'll talk about this, and how it might work over the winter period.
 Please remember Penny has put a board up in the Village Hall on which you can add photos of any wildlife you've seen this year or mystery species that need identifying.
 I look forward to seeing you at one of the forthcoming meetings and receiving your records.

 September 2016 - I hope you've all had a good summer of wildlife, and with autumn now with us (meteorologically at least it started on 1st September) it is time to start thinking about a winter programme and to put together our Abdon 9-tetrads lists to see what we've found between us during 2016.
 The agenda for the September meeting will be to arrange what we want to do for the remaining meetings for the rest of 2016 (please do bring any ideas, wishes, offers of talks & walks with you) and beyond, and to start to look at our lists.
 Please also bring any relevant information pertaining to your lists / species queries etc, or if you have any photos of wildlife you've taken in our area this year that you'd like to share please email them me ahead of the 22nd, or bring them on a memory stick on the night.

 June 2016 - I hope you are enjoying the summer and still recording wildlife in your garden and whilst out an about around the nine tetrads?
 Many thanks to those who came to the churchyard on Tuesday evening for our second botanical foray, despite the unpromising outlook it dried up enough for us to spend an hour or so recording.
 We now have 93 species of plant listed for the Churchyard over two visits as compared to the 125 species from the 1997 / 1999 surveys which I think compares well and shows that there hasn't been much change over the intervening 17 or so years.
 Unfortunately the heavy rain over the preceding days had flattened the sward in the uncut areas so we may have missed some of the plants in the lower sward and even taller plants like knapweed were a little difficult to find.
 We also found 7 species of snail and slug on a single gravestone, which was quite impressive.
 As the season has been progressing I've been keeping a tally of what Karen and I have been finding and what some of you have been telling me you've been seeing, or photographs you've sent me.
 This list currently stands at 423 species which is made up of 56 species of bird, 151 plants / lichens / rusts / lower plants / fungi, 12 species of mammals, reptiles and amphibian, and 204 species of invertebrate.
 These numbers will be an underestimate of the true picture but give an indication of what's out there.
 Please do keep recording and noting down your finds.

-Following our start of the churchyard survey please find attached below the species list I promised.
+May 2016 - Following our start of the churchyard survey please find attached below the species list I promised.
 To remind people (and for those who were unable to make it), the full list (minus species in red) are the species originally recorded in 1999 by John Thompson and John Bingham.
 The species in red are species we have added that they didn't record, and the species with a date by them were the ones we recorded as a group.
 Hopefully at our next meeting we can tick a few more species off and the vegetation will be a bit more developed so that we can tackle the vetches, grasses etc more confidently.
 The species list to date (based on the species Karen and I have recorded, the churchyard survey, and some of the stuff you've told me you've had) now has gone just beyond the 200 mark.
 This will be an under-estimate as there will be species you've seen that I don't yet know about to I think we've started well.

 April 2016 - I saw my first house martins overhead this weekend and wrens, blackbirds, and jackdaws are all busy nest building here at the Old School House.
 I did a bit of recording and compiling a summary of my own records for this year and those that Penny and Felicity submitted and I'm delighted to say we have passed the 100 species mark!
 Only another 900 to go :-) People seem to be seeing their first swallows this week, and we've at last had siskins in our garden, plus a rather lovely marsh tit.
 Hope you are seeing some interesting things too.

 March 2016 - Abdon Wildlife Group recording map.
 The map is shown below (the blank version).
 It defines our biological recording area, chosen at our meeting on Thursday 7th April.
 We also gave ourselves a target of identifying 1000 different species in the area during 2016!
 Ian Roberts suggested a good idea for enabling the excel table to be sorted more easily by group.
 He suggested that people might like to insert a column and note "bird" or "plant" etc. If you are not sure how to do this it is pretty straight forward.
 Click at the top of Column A to highlight the whole column then right click your mouse and click on "insert" from the offered options.
 This will insert a new Column A and sheet everything else to the right.
 Then in the top row of the new column insert the word "Group" so the columns read "Group" "Taxon" "Vernacular" etc.